shenwei356/LexicMap/docs/content/usage/utils/merge-search-results.md

   4. Both the default 20- and 24-column formats are supported, and formats better be consistent across all input files.
      If not, the output format would be the one with a valid record.
-  5. The column "hits" in the output will be set to 0.

 Usage:
   lexicmap utils merge-search-results [flags]